-Technology & Trust: The Rise of Deepfake Videos
+Technology and Trust: The Rise of Deepfake Videos

 Technological advances have given rise to tools that, in the coming years, have the increasing potential to spread disinformation.
 This calls into question how much control everyday individuals, organizations and public officials have over their public image.